Limitations of Using Excel as a PowerApps Data Source

 Workarounds and Considerations

-While the typical remedy with SharePoint data sources involves loading all records into a local collection using the ForAll function, this approach is not viable with Excel due to the mentioned retrieval limitation.
+While SharePoint data sources allow loading all records into a local collection using the ForAll function, this approach is not feasible with Excel due to the retrieval limitation.
+PowerApps doesn’t support delegating queries to Excel, meaning that data retrieval is limited to what can be loaded within the 2000-record boundary.

-If updating the Excel data source isn’t a requirement, one can opt to import the data directly into the app.
-However, it’s crucial to remember that this method can only incorporate a maximum of 15,000 records.
-For larger datasets, splitting the Excel file and importing the data as multiple sources becomes necessary.
+If updating the Excel data source isn’t necessary, an alternative is to import the data directly into PowerApps.
+However, it’s important to note that this method can only handle up to 15,000 records.
+For datasets larger than that, you would need to split the Excel file into smaller chunks and import them as separate data sources.

 Conclusion

-If you’re encountering challenges or need guidance on this topic or any other technical matter, feel free to contact us.
-Our team is here to assist and provide the expertise you require.
+If you’re encountering challenges or need expert guidance on this or any other technical matter, don’t hesitate to contact us.
+Our team is here to provide the assistance and expertise you need for seamless app development.